lammps/lammps/doc/src/Build_settings.rst

       .. code-block:: bash

          -D WITH_GZIP=value  # yes or no
-                                  # default is yes if CMake can find the gzip program, else no
+                             # default is yes if CMake can find the gzip program

    .. tab:: Traditional make